Souptik2001/getting-basic/radarecommands/README.md

 To run the program we can use `ood`.
 And to run it with an argument we can use `ood argument`.
 Now to set a break point at any address we can run `db address`.
 To directly continue upto the breakpoint enter `dc`.
-To see content of a register type `px @registername` and press enter.
+To see content of a register type ❌`px @registername`❌ `dr?registername` and press enter.

+## Changing values

+Ok now that we are able to analyze the program properly.
+Let's learn how to edit the values of registers and memory address.
+Register: To edit register value use `dr registername = 0xvalue` Memory : To edit a memory address value use `w text @ 0xaddress`(string) `w \x41\x41\x41\x41 @ 0xaddress`(number).